 I am leading a career strategy workshop within Microsoft and we are using the concepts from the book Mojo: How to Get It, How to Keep It, How to Get It Back if You Lose It to help colleagues clarify what brings them energy and who they want to become.
 I highly recommend this book and the ongoing process to “measure” the Mojo to shape your career strategy.
 Members of my workshop and colleagues who have applied this framework in the past confirm that the “Know” process is not easy but highly valuable to career strategy development.
 It takes time and an iterative approach to feel “comfortable” with your profile and identity and brand that you want to position.
 Share your draft with important people in your life for honest feedback and validation.

 Today I held a roundtable discussion on the Know process and I was amazed by the creativity of my colleagues as they shared their content.
 One learning for me was the recognition that introverts and extroverts have different ways of expressing their profile.
-There are also cultural factors that influence how people define their profile and to what extend it is shared.
+There are also cultural factors that influence how people define their profile and to what extent it is shared.